 Because software is needed for all of this, it means that Apple can look at spoofing, see how it works, and then design countermeasures to prevent it from happening again.

 And, Apple in fact does this.

-There are countless updates that do more things than I could hope to describe, but Apple does put effort into minimizing FaceTime spoofing, and updates make that easy.
+There are countless updates that do more things than I could hope to describe, but Apple does put effort into minimizing fake FaceTime calling, and updates make that easy.

-When Apple catches wind of popular spoofing software, they can make subtle changes to FaceTime itself that render spoofing software useless.
+When Apple catches wind of popular scam call software, they can make subtle changes to FaceTime itself that render spoofing software useless.